muldjord/boris/data/behaviours/README.md

 This will replace the call with the code from the define and run it.
 Very useful if you have the same piece of code several times throughout.
 Then just create a single define for the block instead and call it.

 ##### sound
-Plays a sound from the sound effect folder.
+Plays a sound from the sound effect folder (usually data/sounds/).
 * Definition:
 `sound FILENAME`
 * Example:
 ```
-sound data/sounds/soundfile.wav
+sound soundfile.wav
 ```
 Keep in mind that this command DOES NOT allow spaces in the filename.
 So a file called `sound file.wav` will not work.
 Rename it to `soundfile.wav` instead.
 Filename and path is relative to the 'data/sounds' path (eg. 'data/sounds/soundfile.wav' should be typed in as simply 'soundfile.wav').